Romy London

 Thickened white paste for vegan pork belly fat in a non-stick pan with a spatula stirring.

-Step 3: Layer & steam
+Step 3: Assemble & steam

 Vegan pork belly layers on a clean muslin cloth.